brunosilvano/mott/www/lib/NeutriumJS.thermo.IAPWS97/README.md

 ### Return Values

-If your specified values lie within the applicable range for the IAWPS formulations you will be return an object containing the following properties:
+If your specified values lie within the applicable range for the IAPWS formulations you will be return an object containing the following properties:

 	{
 		p, 		// Pressure, p, MPa